sashaduke/ostiumkeeper/README.md

 - First make sure you have the latest versions of Go and Redis installed on your system (links below)
 - Next run `redis-server` and check it is running on port `6379` (this is the default port)
 - Finally, `cd` to the directory containing this repository and execute `go run .`
-- Once running, the system should start pulling GBP/USD prices from the WebSocket feed and broadcasting them to the blockchain automatically
+- Once running, the system should start pulling GBP/USD prices from the WebSocket feed and periodically broadcasting them to the blockchain automatically
 - The contract state and transactions can be viewed on blockchain explorers - a link and explanation has been provided below

 ### Endpoints